PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-*  According this Article You should not open pop-ups at all.
+*  According this Article You have to not open pop-ups at all.
 *  Anti-Security related code(s) are called as "malware".
 ```